elleiradeer/-Skinny-Love-Remix/Fair Use Defense (1).md

 * And Birdy's "Skinny Love" YouTube info contains this, citing Bon Iver as the original artist:
 >"Skinny Love" by Bon Iver performed by Birdy from her debut album

-2.The remix seems to have been reviewed and legitimized by both YouTube and SoundCloud, as the following licenses appear on their sites:
+2. The remix seems to have been reviewed and legitimized by both YouTube and SoundCloud, as the following licenses appear on their sites:

 * YouTube: